 The trend spans from clothing to footwear.
 In way of clothing, a pair of baggy jeans, a white vest and occasionally a blazer is practically the uniform of supermodels nowadays.
-Full tracksuits are also coming back in style, and not the juicy couture ones popularised in the 2000s, I mean Tony Soprano-esque outfits; just look at singer Billie Eilish’s entire wardrobe.
-As for shoes, the dad aesthetic manifests itself in chunky and conventionally ugly shoes, the most accurate representation of which is the Balenciaga Triple S trainers.
+Full tracksuits are also coming back in style, and not the juicy couture ones popularised in the 2000s, I mean Tony Soprano-Esque outfits; just look at singer Billie Eilish’s entire wardrobe.
+As for shoes, the dad aesthetic manifests itself is chunky and conventionally ugly shoes, the most accurate representation of which is the Balenciaga Triple S trainers.

 As much as this newfound aesthetic has sparked the birth of many new styles, it has also seen the revival of fads once thought of as unappealing and frowned upon by many.